valera-rozuvan/nintoku/site/_posts/2016-01-02-how-to-setup-and-configure-raspberry-pi-2.markdown

 5. Upgrade software packages to their latest version (retrieved in the last step).
 Use the command `sudo aptitude upgrade`.

+6. Configure the locales.
+Add extra necessary locales with the command `sudo dpkg-reconfigure locales`.

+7. Change the system's time zone with the command `sudo dpkg-reconfigure tzdata`.

 SSH and VNC access
 ------------------